DylanCore13/Active-Directory-Deployment-/README.md

 We'll then create a new employee named Jane Doe with user name "jane_admin", as for the password that's up to you.
 Go to _ADMINS folder , right click it on new -> User.
-From there inpiut the information, and make sure you uncheck "user must change password at next logon".
+From there input the information, and make sure you uncheck "user must change password at next logon".
 Then just click next and finish.

 <img width="1109" height="612" alt="image" src="https://github.com/user-attachments/assets/d59a98e2-1dd7-466e-9495-0b8ae32a5946" />

 <img width="931" height="509" alt="image" src="https://github.com/user-attachments/assets/7daba2fe-eb98-4ddc-84bc-455127f0c887" />

+So the Jane user/account isn't technically a admin just because we named it that way, we will have to add it to the admin built in security group.
+So we have to right click Jane's account click on properties -> member of, search domain admins where it says "object names" and click on "check names" box and it'll find DOMAIN ADMINS and then click ok and apply.

 <img width="1004" height="552" alt="image" src="https://github.com/user-attachments/assets/196ae605-5520-459f-bc68-ecb96633c997" />